Education and processes of teaching and learning

 Members: Assoc.
 Prof. Dr. Nijolė Bražienė, Assoc.
 Prof. Dr. Erika Masiliauskienė, Assoc.
 Prof. Dr. Asta Vaitkevičienė, Assoc.
 Prof. Dr. Rima Bakutytė, Assist.
 Dr. Asta Širiakovienė, Assist. dr. Skaistė Kovienė, Dr. Goda Stonkuvienė, doctoral students Inesa Vietienė, Vaida Padgurskytė, Alma Laužonytė.

-Art education studies and research.
-The goal of the research group is to develop conceptual studies of art education based on interdisciplinary methodology, to analyze the actualities of cultural education, to identify the problems of art education, and to model ways of solving them.
+To develop conceptual research on arts education based on interdisciplinary methodology, to analyse current issues in cultural education, to identify problems in arts education, and to discover ways of solving them.

 Head of the Research Group – Prof. Dr. Diana Strakšienė.